The art of being kind this April

 A final note: I don’t think that being kind to everyone means that we have to be a push-over.
 If someone is behaving horribly, we don’t have to put up with it.

-We need to remove ourselves from the situation, or report their behavior to someone else, or find some other way of looking after ourselves.
+We need to remove ourselves from the situation, or report their behaviour to someone else, or find some other way of looking after ourselves.

 But I think of him differently now.
 He was a horrible boss.
 But he was also a human being, struggling to get through life with all his insecurities and fears and problems.
 He was fighting his own hard battle.